blackmad/puncher-jig-maker/README.md

 ## Jig maker

 These are likely only relevant to your life if you are me and are making leather accessories, but maybe you will find a use fo r them.

+More narrative explanation of how these are used: https://blackmad.com/leather-working/custom-jigs-rulers/

 ### Generate all jigs
     make_jigs.py